json-hc/json-hc-specification/json-hc.md

 The linking part of the JSON-HC media type is not known to introduce any new security issues not already discussed in RFC 5988 [@RFC5988] for generic use of web linking mechanisms.

-The JSON-HC documents follow the Web Origin Concept of RFC 6454 [@RFC6454] and by default only allow access to documents of the same origin.
+The JSON-HC documents follow the Web Origin Concept of RFC 6454 [@RFC6454] and by default only following hypermedia controls to documents of the same origin are allowed.
 Network resources can also opt into letting other origins read their information, for example, using Cross-Origin Resource Sharing [@CORS].

+# Privacy Considerations

+Since JSON-HC documents are JSON documents, they also inherit all privacy considerations of RFC 7159 [@RFC7159].
+Thus the security goals like defined in RFC 6973 [@RFC6973]: Confidentiality, Peer entity authentication, Unauthorized usage and Inappropriate usage need to be handled outside of the JSON-HC documents and are out of scope of this specification.

+For example JSON Web Tokens [@RFC7519] or OAuth 2.0 [@RFC6749] can be used alongside of JSON-HC to ensure authentication and deny unauthorized usages and HTTPS [@RFC2818] can be used to ensure confidentiality.

 {{json-hc.bib.xml}}